skukla/vm-from-scratch/README.md

 Navigate to `Content > Elements > Dynamic Blocks`

-1. Add Dynamic Block
+1. Add a new Dynamic Block and use the following settings:
-2. Set the following:
 	1. Enable Dynamic Block: `Yes`
 	2. Dynamic Block Name: `Featured Products (Guest Customers)`
 	3. Dynamic Block Type: `Any Dynamic Block Type`